Who We Are

 Available 8 A.M. - 5 P.M., Monday - Friday, SUB 284

-Rose Vejvoda grew up in Wenatchee, Washington, surrounded by the beautiful North Cascade mountains.
-After spending her childhood playing in the foothills and mountains of Washington State, Rose couldn’t imagine a world without access to a healthy and thriving natural world.
-She came to Montana State University to study English Writing and Sustainability Studies and to advocate for a more just and sustainable world.
-At the Office of Sustainability, Rose works as a Data Coordinator for MSU’s STARS Report.
-Additionally, Rose serves as the President of the student club, Sustainability Now.
+Rose Vejvoda grew up in Wenatchee, Washington, surrounded by the beautiful Cascade Mountains.
+Rose is passionate about spending time outside and advocating for access to a healthy and thriving world.
+She came to Montana State University to study English Writing and Sustainability Studies and graduated in December 2021.
+At the Office of Sustainability, Rose first worked as a STARS Data Coordinator for MSU’s STARS Report.
+Rose is now the Project Coordinator.

 STARS Data Coodinator he/him/his